 Snoqualmie Valley Hospital District (King County Public Hospital District No. 4) is governed by a five member Board of Commissioners elected by District residents to a six-year term.

 Public Board Meetings

 Agendas, Minutes and Financial Information

-For additional information about meetings or to contact the commissioners, please call Valerie Huffman at (425) 831-2362 or email firstname.lastname@example.org.
+For additional information about meetings, please call Valerie Huffman at (425) 831-2362 or email email@example.com.

 Joan Young has lived in the Valley since 1979 and served on the hospital Board of Commissioners since 1999.
 She is a graduate of the University of Iowa with a BSN with over 40 years experience as a Registered Nurse, primarily in the Emergency Department.
 Joan was previously employed as a home health and hospice nurse but is now retired.